HB 7005-Relating to Economic Programs

 - Enterprise Florida,

-- Qualified Defense and Space Contractors tax refund,
+- The Qualified Defense and Space Contractors tax refund,

-- Office of Film & Entertainment and entertainment industry tax programs.
+- The Office of Film & Entertainment and entertainment industry tax programs.

 AIF OPPOSES removing agency incentives as it would result in an economic downturn for Florida.

-Please see the below press release from AIF President and CEO, Tom Feeney, regarding HB 7005;
+Please see the below press release from our President & CEO, Tom Feeney, regarding AIF’s opposition to HB 7005 and HB 9:

-Tallahassee, Fla. – The Associated Industries of Florida (AIF) today released the following statement on behalf of its President & CEO Tom Feeney regarding the opposition to House Bill 7005, by the House Careers & Competition Subcommittee, relating to Economic Programs.
-HB 7005 was today heard in the House Appropriations Committee, its only committee of reference.
+Tallahassee, Fla. – The Associated Industries of Florida (AIF) today released the following statement on behalf of its President & CEO Tom Feeney regarding the opposition to House Bill 9, by Representative Paul Renner (R-Palm Coast), relating to Florida Tourism Industry Marketing Corporation, and House Bill 7005, by the House Careers & Competition Subcommittee, relating to Economic Programs.
+HB 9 and HB 7005 were today heard in the House Rules & Policy Committee.

 # # #